hapax/hapax.github.io/assets/napkin-hacks-appendix.md

 The barometric distribution tells us what the length $\ell = k_B\mathcal{T}/mg$ really means.
-It is not the mean free path (which really depends on the cross-section and height-dependent density $n(h)$) but rather the approximate height over which the pollen or resin balls are concentrated.
+It is not the mean free path (which really does depend on the cross-section and height-dependent density $n(h)$) but rather the approximate height over which the pollen or resin balls are concentrated.
 Above $\ell = h$, they drop off exponentially!